 Sexual activity places many youths at risk of unplanned pregnancy, as well as HIV and other STIs.
-The majority of sexually active youth around the globe want to avoid, delay, or limit pregnancy but lack the knowledge, agency, or resources to do so effectively.
+Most sexually active youth around the globe want to avoid, delay, or limit pregnancy but lack the knowledge, agency, and/or resources to do so effectively.
 Access to accurate information about contraception, and to the non-judgmental provision of a wide range of methods of contraception is critical in meeting the needs and basic rights of adolescents and youth.
-With the exception of sterilization, which is not recommended, all methods of contraception are safe, effective, and appropriate for adolescents and youth.
+Except for sterilization, which is not recommended, all methods of contraception are safe, effective, and appropriate for adolescents and youth.
 This includes long-acting and reversible contraceptive methods (LARCs)-such as the intrauterine device and implants—as well as hormonal contraception, including emergency contraception.

 The International Center for Research on Women (ICRW) conducted a review of the literature to identify barriers to adolescents’ access to and use of family planning services, programmatic approaches for increasing access and uptake of those services, gaps in the evidence that require further research, and areas that are ripe for future investment (2014).